 Why Do Cookies Get Flat In The Oven ?

-Since cookie dough has a fatty element, such as butter, and a leavening, such as baking soda, the cookies expand when they are in the oven.
+Cookie dough balls have a fatty element ( butter ) and a leavening ( baking soda) that make cookies expand when they are in the oven.

 Why Do My Cookies Come Out Hard ?